wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 `encounter: 1: Giant Scorpion`

 - **Clearing the Waters**.
 With the scorpion defeated, the characters must pour their holy water from Professor Totsky into the spring.
 When they do, the liquid from Totsky’s flask purifies the spring, ending the threat of corruption.
 - **Murgaxor’s Journal**.
 A character spots a small, oilskin-wrapped journal sitting atop a small stump.
+The same black eldritch balm seen throughout the year can be found scattered here as well.
 Water damage has rendered much of the journal unreadable, but what remains reveals sinister thoughts.
 It’s clear that some nefarious personality has been experimenting with life-draining magic in the marsh and has been doing so for some time.
 - The journal belonged to the evil Murgaxor; it slipped out of his pocket while he practiced the corrupting magic that caused this academic year’s mishaps.
 The journal notes that Murgaxor’s last step in this scheme involved the Rose Stage Festival.
 It also contains a crudely drawn sketch of Wiltroot Hall (which a PC would recognize with a DC 12 Intelligence check, or another student/professor would be able to tell them).

 #### Week 26: Secrets in Sedgemoor